 Fox Team Achieves Major Victory In New Jersey Affordable Housing TrialJuly 25, 2016 – Press Releases

-Fox Rothschild LLP Partners Henry L. Kent Smith and Irina B. Elgart successfully represented Richardson Fresh Ponds and Princeton Orchards Associates (RFP/POA), the owners of the Princeton Orchard Apartments, in a precedential affordable housing dispute before the Superior Court Law Division.
+Fox Rothschild LLP Partners Henry L. Kent Smith successfully represented Richardson Fresh Ponds and Princeton Orchards Associates (RFP/POA), the owners of the Princeton Orchard Apartments, in a precedential affordable housing dispute before the Superior Court Law Division.

 The declaratory judgment action, In the Matter of the Application of the Township of South Brunswick for a Judgment of Compliance and Repose, was the first declaratory judgment action trial in New Jersey following the Supreme Court’s Mt.
 Laurel IV decision in March 2015.